aalksii/nlpaper/README.md

 - replace latex symbols and urls with a new token to let the model pay attention on it;

-- use other BERT-based architectures.
+- use other BERT-based architectures;